matthiaskellner/matthiaskellner.github.io/content/news/20-12-02-ICML-best-paper/index.md

 ---
-title: Jian Yang and Monica Hall Win the Best Paper Award at Wowchemy 2020
+title: First Test Post!
-summary: "This is a short summary of the post."
+summary: This is a short summary of the post.
 date: 2020-12-02
+authors:
+  - matthias-kellner
 image:
   focal_point: 'top'
 tags: ["Test", "Research", "Science"]
 ---

-Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2020 Conference on Wowchemy for their paper “Learning Wowchemy”.
+This is a first test post to showcase, how an actual post might look like.

 <!--more-->